 These time zones cover the contiguous United States, the states of Alaska and Hawaii, and the overseas territories.
 The nine-time zones are:

-Of these nine-time zones, four are in the contiguous United States, which comprises the 48 adjoining states.
-The Mountain Standard Time Zone is prevalent in the states that are a part of the Rocky Mountains.
+Of these nine-time zones, four are in the contiguous United States, which comprises of the 48 adjoining states.
+The Mountain Standard Time Zone is prevalent in the states that are part of the Rocky Mountains.
 The states in this time zone are Colorado, New Mexico, Utah, Arizona, Montana, Wyoming, Texas, North Dakota, South Dakota, Nebraska, Idaho, Kansas.
 For more informational maps related to USA, check our Thematic Maps section.

 Alaska and Hawaii

-Alaska and Hawaii, which are not a part of the contiguous United States have their own time zones.
+Alaska and Hawaii, which are not part of the contiguous United States, have their time zones.
 Most of the state of Alaska follows the Alaska standard time zone.
-The Hawaii-Aleutian standard time zone comprises the state of Hawaii and a major part of the Aleutian Islands chain.
+The Hawaii-Aleutian standard time zone comprises the state of Hawaii and a significant part of the Aleutian Islands chain.

-For the overseas territories, three different time zones are used.
+For overseas territories, three different time zones are in use.
 The Chamorro standard time zone includes the Northern Mariana Islands and Guam.
 Puerto Rico and the US Virgin Islands are a part of the Atlantic Standard time zone, while American Samoa comes within the Samoa standard time zone.